General Objective

 • prosecutions in the area of THB, ensuring that the knowledge of tools for evidence-gathering for increasing prosecutions and convictions is enhanced amongst practitioners, while reducing reliance on victim’s testimonies.

-• Improving cooperation through capacity building, including workshops on setting up joint investigation teams.
+• Improved cooperation through capacity building, including workshops on setting up joint investigation teams.

-• Enhancing cross-border law enforcement and judicial operations, including cross-border cooperation and investigations.
+• Enhanced cross-border law enforcement and judicial operations, including cross-border cooperation and investigations.

-• Assisting in reducing cyber-enabled THB and better use of technology to prevent and combat trafficking.
+• Assisted in reducing cyber-enabled THB and better use of technology to prevent and combat trafficking.

-• Exchanging best practice and expertise regarding prosecutions and convictions in the area of THB, including in view of criminalising the use of services exacted from victims of THB.
-This will take the main identified patterns into account and be tailored to develop skills and knowledge on various forms of exploitation, especially the changing modus operandi when it comes to trafficking, as well as the specific profile of victims, with a focus on vulnerable groups, in particular women and children.
+• Exchanged best practice and expertise regarding prosecutions and convictions in the area of THB, including in view of criminalising the use of services exacted from victims of THB.
+This took the main identified patterns into account and was tailored to develop skills and knowledge on various forms of exploitation, especially the changing modus operandi when it comes to trafficking, as well as the specific profile of victims, with a focus on vulnerable groups, in particular women and children.

-• Increasing reach-out via multi-disciplinary training courses on THB, including common events for the police, judiciary and national competent authorities and civil society.
+• Increased reach-out via multi-disciplinary training courses on THB, including common events for law enforcement, the judiciary and national competent authorities and civil society.

-• Enhancing knowledge and training offered via workshops during each seminar, as well as online training modules.
+• Enhanced knowledge and training offered via workshops during each seminar, as well as online training modules.

-• Facilitating the involvement of civil society in the prevention of THB by untangling the trafficking chain.
+• Facilitated the involvement of civil society in the prevention of THB by untangling the trafficking chain.